Sheila Grant

 Sheila Corkhill (also Grant) is a fictional character from British soap opera Brookside, played by Sue Johnston.
 Sheila is one of Brookside's original characters and appeared from the first episode broadcast on 2 November 1982.
 She remained on-screen until the character's departure on 21 September 1990.
 Her most notable storyline was in 1986, when the character was attacked and raped by a taxi driver.
 Johnston reprised the role of Sheila for the Brookside spin-offs, The Lost Weekend in 1997 and Friday the 13th in 1998.
-Johnston returned as Sheila in a 2025 Brookside and Hollyoaks crossover episode as part of latter's 30th Anniversary.
+Johnston returned as Sheila in a 2025 Brookside and Hollyoaks crossover episode, as part of the latter shows's 30th anniversary.

 Development

 The Grant family consisted of Sheila, her husband Bobby (Ricky Tomlinson) and their children Barry (Paul Usher), Karen (Shelagh O'Hara) and Damon (Simon O'Brien).
 The Grants appeared in the first episode.
 In the scripts, Sheila was given the two nicknames of "Queen" and "She", which Bobby often refers to her as during scenes.

 Writers planned a later-in-life pregnancy storyline for Sheila which captivated viewers' imaginations.
 The show initially received letters from viewers who mistakenly believed Sheila had cancer because of subtleties added into scripts which portrayed Sheila as being tired.
 Show creator, Phil Redmond told Roy West from Liverpool Echo that Sheila's pregnancy was only hinted at to begin with and he believed that leaving things unsaid on-screen helped drive their viewers' imaginations.
 He added "this is what all the good drama does."

 In 1986, the most notable storyline featuring Sheila's rape was broadcast.
 The story was written in order to keep Sue Johnston on the soap, who had previously expressed an interest in leaving.

 In the book, "Phil Redmond's Brookside - Life in the Close" it details the lives of former Brookside characters away from the main series.
 In Sheila and Billy's story, it details them in 1994, still living in Basingstoke where Sheila worked as a part-time school secretary.
 She and Billy have relationship problems because of rumours about Billy having an affair with a woman whose house he was re-wiring.

 On 23 August 2025, it was announced that Johnston had reprised her role for a Brookside and Hollyoaks crossover episode as part of latter's 30th Anniversary.
 Of her return, Johnston stated "it'll be so lovely to go back and be Sheila for a day as it was such big, enjoyable part of my life."